Package 'Kifidi'

 error_bar_length

-Length of the error bars.
+Length of the error bar end caps.
 Default is 0.1.

 axes

-Logical value indicating whether to draw axes on the plot.
+Logical indicating whether axes are drawn.
 Default is TRUE.

 space